memfault/interrupt/_drafts/practical_zephyr_05_west.md

 ```

 The error message is quite clear: Zephyr builds require that a toolchain is either installed globally or specified using the `ZEPHYR_TOOLCHAIN_VARIANT` environment variable.
 I didn't do either.

+> **Note:** The `west-commands` is only needed since we've not seen the `import` key yet.
+I've added it explicitly so that you know about this key and how the West extension commands are handled in a manifest file, but you typically don't need to specify this in your `west.yml`.

 The term ["Zephyr SDK"](https://docs.zephyrproject.org/latest/develop/toolchains/zephyr_sdk.html) refers to the toolchains that must be provided for each of Zephyr’s supported architectures.
 With our manifest, we only add Zephyr's _sources_ to our workspace.
 The required tools, however, e.g., the GCC compiler for ARM Cortex-M, are **not** included.